This post is not meant for everyone with small breasts; Only for those who wish to have a more endowed look. And not every one do.

 But still, if you really want a fuller look or at least some more curves up there, here are some tips on what to choose.

 You are aiming at owning clothes that will accentuate the bust you have.
 So choose the best bra which will maximize your bustline, without it looking fake.
 The bra should fit right with firm supportive cups.
 It can have soft thin padding which will give shape to the cups and create rounded curves.
 Ensure that the shaped cups are not very loose or too stiff that they look artificial.
+Padding will give a well-proportioned look to small bust lines.

 For small breasts that sag (maybe due to rapid weight loss) Push up bras can be a lifesaver.
 It can give that lift up that makes the breasts look good.
 You can also choose bras with underwire – this will give the right support.
-Correcting your posture, building stronger back muscles with exercises are all beneficial.
+Correcting your posture, building stronger back muscles with exercises are all beneficial

-You can wear anything and this is true but when you wear clothes that emphasize your waist (the narrowest part of your body) your busts get emphasized and look fuller.
+When you wear clothes that emphasize your waist (the narrowest part of your body) your busts get emphasized and look fuller.

 Empire style bodices are good – as it has a tightening just under the breast emphasizing the breasts.